weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 1. You should still be logged into LON-EX1; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. In your Internet Explorer browser session, the on-premises **Exchange admin center** should still be open in a browser tab from the prior task (see the **accepted domains – Microsoft Exchange** tab); if so, skip to the next step.
+2. In your Edge browser browser session, the on-premises **Exchange admin center** should still be open in a browser tab from the prior task (see the **accepted domains – Microsoft Exchange** tab); if so, skip to the next step.
 However, if you closed the on-premises EAC at the end of the prior task, then perform the same steps that you performed in previous tasks to open the on-premises **Exchange Administrative Center**.

 3. In the on-premises **Exchange admin center**, select **mail flow** in the left-hand navigation pane, and then select the **accepted domains** tab at the top of the page.
 ‎